-Some students at the College may have a physical or mental impairment, chronic medical condition or a Specific Learning Difficulty (SpLD) which would count as a disability as defined by the Equality Act (2010) that is, "a physical or mental impairment which has a long-term and substantial effect on your ability to carry out normal day-to-day activities".
-It is for such conditions and SpLDs that Disability and Dyslexia Services can put in place support and exam access arrangements.
-Please note that a "long-term" impairment is one that has lasted or is likely to last for 12 months or more.
+Some students at the College may have a physical or mental condition, chronic medical issue or a Specific Learning Difficulty (SpLD) which would count as a disability as defined by the Equality Act (2010) that is, "a physical or mental impairment which has a long-term and substantial effect on your ability to carry out normal day-to-day activities".
+It is for such conditions and SpLDs that Disability and Neurodiversity Services (D&N) can put in place adjustments, support and exam access arrangements.
+Please note that a "long-term" condition is one that has lasted or is likely to last for 12 months or more.

-If you have a disability or SpLD you must register with the Disability and Dyslexia Services Office before support and exam access arrangements ('reasonable adjustments') can be put in place.
-There is a process to apply for special arrangements for your examinations.
-Disability and Dyslexia Services can discuss this process with you when you register with them.
-Please see the section Students in need of support (including disabled students) for further guidance about registering with the Disability and Dyslexia Services Office.
+If you have a disability or SpLD you must register with the Disability and Neurodiversity Services Office for an assessment of your needs before adjustments, support and exam access arrangements can be put in place.
+There is a process to apply for special arrangements for your examinations - these are not automatically put in place.
+Disability and Neurodiversity Services can discuss this process with you when you register with them.
+Please see section 2 above for further guidance about registering with the Disability and Neurodiversity Services Office.

-Please note that if reasonable adjustments, including exam access arrangements, have been put in place for you during the academic year, the Sub-board will not normally make further allowance in relation to your disability or SpLD.
+Please note that if reasonable adjustments, including exam access arrangements, have been put in place for you during the academic year, the Sub-board will not make further allowance in relation to your disability or SpLD.